 LAWS & ANNOUNCEMENTS

-Action Point: Find out how to implement a legally sound Fall Protection Compliance Game Plan at your site.
+Action Point: Find out how to implement a Portable Heater Safety & Compliance Game Plan at your workplace.

 Workers' Compensation

-Feb 28: That’s the last day for Nunavut employers to submit their workers’ compensation Annual Payroll Report listing their actual 2025 payroll costs and projected costs for 2026 to the WSCC to avoid potential 2% late fees, interest, and penalties.
+Feb 28: February 28 is the deadline for Nunavut employers to submit their workers' compensation Annual Payroll Report listing their actual 2025 payroll costs and projected costs for 2026 to the WSCC to avoid potential 2% late fees, interest, and penalties.

 Action Point: Find out how much each province and territory is charging for workers' compensation premiums in 2026.